open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 OLM objects related to this operator installation.

 New (compared to other policies) here is a `status.conditions` field compatible with `oc wait --for=...`.
-At the very least, this will include a condition of type "Compliant`, but additional fields for internal state may be exposed, for example when waiting for a ClusterServiceVersion after approving an InstallPlan.
+At the very least, this will include a condition of type "Compliant", but additional fields for internal state may be exposed, for example when waiting for a ClusterServiceVersion after approving an InstallPlan.